Manquia/Distillery/Control.md

 ```
 (extra) This example shows how to create some meta-data (information about the data) that may help in a variety of tasks such as serialization, data layouts, profiling, and more depending on your needs.
 In general, macros are a great way to generate simple code but are very bad at generating complex code.

-@TODO @INCOMPLETE investigate macros in Rust/D and see if I should add a section here to talk about their particular varieties.

 Tier 3.04: String Compilation
 =============================
 You may generate a string programmatically at compile-time that is then compiled into the program's runtime.
 This is extremely flexible and a relative niche language feature and sometimes is a special compiler feature.